Yaarn/yaarn.github.io/pages/agency/using-yaarn/coverage-tracking.md

 1. Click **Add Coverage → Import**
 2. Upload your .xlsx or .csv file
 3. Select the appropriate sheet and header row
-4. Map your spreadsheet columns to Yaarn fields
+4. Map your spreadsheet columns to Pressto fields
 5. Review any errors and confirm the import

 ## Filtering and Exporting